 Unconventional Resources, based in the Americas, produces tight and shale oil and gas.
 It also extracts bitumen from mined oil sands, which is converted to synthetic crude oil.

-Two of Shell’s seven shared business operations centres are in ASEAN (Malaysia and Philippines).
+- Two of Shell’s seven shared business operations centres are in ASEAN (Malaysia and the Philippines).

-Shell’s largest worldwide refinery is located on Pulau Bukom in Singapore.
+- Shell’s largest worldwide refinery is located in Pulau Bukom in Singapore.